doubledherin/lede_character/README.md

 - **Overwrite Protection**: Prevents accidental narrative overwrites with confirmation prompts
 - **Template-Based Prompts**: Modular prompt system using external text files
 - **Daily Automation**: Built-in cron job support for automated daily processing

+### Planned Features:

+5. **Audio Integration**: Use ElevenLabs APIs to generate professional voice narration and sound effects
+6. **Interactive Playback**: Command-line and web interfaces for users to experience the stories
+7. **Session Management**: Track user progress, choices, and story completion
+8. **Cost Optimization**: Smart caching and cost tracking for API usage

+The end goal is a fully immersive audio experience where users can select from curated news-based narratives, make choices at decision points, and experience branching storylines with professional voice acting and atmospheric sound design.

 ## Prerequisites